Golden Earrings CD

 REG PRICE $16.95 SALE PRICE: $9.95, plus $4.99 shipping and handling

-- PLEASE NOTE: If you would like Laura to sign the CD to you (or another name), please write your preferred personalized name in the ORDER NOTES section at checkout.
+- PLEASE NOTE: If you would like Laura to sign the book to you (or another name), please click on PROCEED TO CHECKOUT when checking out, and please write your preferred personalized name in the ORDER NOTES section at checkout.
 Thank you!

 - Your order will be received in 3 to 4 weeks